pierre-vigier/Perl6-Math-Matrix/README.md

       END

     use Math::Matrix :ALL;          #
-    MM '1';                         # this case begs for a shortcut
+    MM '1';                         # 1 * 1 matrix, this case begs for a shortcut

 ### [new-zero](#constructors)